amathirakesh/swissre_case_study/README.md

 - Zustand only stores local UI concerns such as the active workspace panel.
 - The grid is implemented as a reusable `ServerDataGrid` abstraction to keep server-side list operations explicit.
 - The document workspace is intentionally a placeholder shell so it is easy to explain where real PDF rendering, Web Workers, and background job polling would integrate.

-## Interview Framing
-Use the codebase to show separation of concerns rather than completeness.
-The strongest story here is that the UI is intentionally small, typed, and extensible because the hard problems are delegated to the right architectural boundaries.